 If you have a pension scheme that does not meet the conditions attached to pension schemes in full then the Minister of Finance and the Minister of Social Affairs and Employment may still, subject to certain conditions, designate the scheme as a pension scheme.
 You can submit an application for the designation of a scheme as a pension scheme to:

 Ministry of Finance

 State pensionable age (AOW) and retirement age

-On 1 January 2020, the pensionable age for national old-age benefits is the age of 66 and 4 months.
-This is the same as 2019.
+On 1 January 2023, the pensionable age for national old-age benefits is the age of 66 and 10 months.